DJI_0109sm_1.gif

 HANNA HOMESTEAD MASTER PLAN 12 11 2023

-Following a year of planning and public input, Fort Wayne Parks and Recreation is pleased to announce that the proposed Hanna Homestead Park Master Plan has been completed.
-This proposed plan was developed in coordination and partnership with a neighborhood steering committee comprised of representatives from the area surrounding the park.
-The proposed plan is a response to the committee’s desire to thoughtfully make needed improvements to this beloved neighborhood park.
+Following a year of planning and public input, Fort Wayne Parks and Recreation is pleased to announce that the proposed Hanna Homestead Park Master Plan has been completed and approved by the Board of Park Commissioners earlier in 2024.
+The plan was developed in coordination and partnership with a neighborhood steering committee comprised of representatives from the area surrounding the park.
+The plan is a response to the committee’s desire to thoughtfully make needed improvements to this beloved neighborhood park.

 The plan view illustration identifies all components of the proposed plan.